 Support over the years has been received from Grammarians, parents, staff and friends of Caulfield Grammar in addition to many businesses who as well as contributing to fundraising efforts provide significant goods in kind.

 Gifts of any size will make a real difference and benefit current and future students.
 We thank you on their behalf.

-Please note that gifts allocated to both the Foundation Building Fund and Scholarship Fund are tax deductible.
+Please note that gifts allocated to the Foundation Scholarship Fund, Building Fund and Public Ancillary Fund are tax deductible.

 Sound Management and Strong Governance